melissadeleonx/cs50-community-notes/pages/mydoc/week_0.md

 ---
-title: CS50 Week 0 - Scratch
+title: CS50 Week 0 - Scratch and Hello World!
 tags: [getting_started, troubleshooting]
 keywords:
 summary: "Scratch is a visual programming language that allows users to create interactive stories, games, and animations.
 It's designed to be beginner-friendly, using a drag-and-drop interface with colorful code blocks."